 Don’t use Emojis in your mail; it is that simple.
 Leave the Emojis for your social media chats.

-10. Use a Word-Document When Sending a Lengthy Mail
+10. Use A Word-Document When Sending A Lengthy Mail

 11. Proofread Every Message